Free seeds for next year

 I planted them out in the October and they grew to over 2 feet tall before the colder weather got them, so early planting this year will help.

-• Potatoes - I am going for two varieties in 2010 - King Edwards and the smaller new potatoes.
+Fresh corn on the cob from my local market - 50p for around 100 seeds. - Potatoes - I am going for two varieties in 2010 - King Edwards and the smaller new potatoes.

 Last year I grew some king edwards, but a neighbour's fuscia bushes roots, grew in my border like a spiders web and killed them off.
 It did however break up my soil and now I have excellent fine soil where last year it had lots of clay in it.